Datateknologerna-vid-Abo-Akademi/remote-work-tools/README.md

 # Remote work tools

-Collection of useful tools for remote work
+Collection of useful tools for remote work.

+If you want to expand this list, [submit a request here](https://github.com/Datateknologerna-vid-Abo-Akademi/remote-work-tools/issues/new?assignees=&labels=enhancement&template=new-tool-request.md&title=%5BTOOL%5D).

 ## Messaging